anayrat/pg_sampletolog/README.md

 # pg_sampletolog

 pg_sampletolog is a PostgreSQL extension which allows to sample statements and/or transactions to logs.
-It add in PostgreSQL (from 9.4 to 11) same kind of statement sampling added in PostgreSQL 12 (currently not released).
+It adds in PostgreSQL (from 9.4 to 11) same kind of statement sampling added in PostgreSQL 12 (currently not released).

 pg_sampletolog allows to: